+'''

+NodeVisPos(node)

-NodeVisPos(node) NodeVisPos(node) <- value
+NodeVisPos(node) <- value

+'''

-node A NeticaNode object whose position is to be determined. value A numeric vector of length 2 giving the $x\$ and $y\$ coordinates.
+node A NeticaNode object whose position is to be determined. value A numeric vector of length 2 giving the x and y coordinates.

 The visual position of the node doesn't make much different in RNetica, as R does not display the node.
-However, it will control the appearence when the node is loaded into the Netica GUI.
+However, it will control the appearance when the node is loaded into the Netica GUI.